Shkulipa/devlviv-movie-app-server/README.md

 because i can't call models which was ganerated after migration in this video, all is ok(js + sequalize-cli):
 - https://www.youtube.com/watch?v=3qlnR9hK-lQ&ab_channel=Classsed

+for typescript better use: sequelize-cli-typescript but anyway i cloudn't import model after generate them